 Accounts of the unique geologic formations began appearing in scientific and popular literature in the late 1860s.
 But, long before then, the unique geological oddities were a landmark for Native Americans.
-In July 1844, Captain John Charles Fremont, known as “The Pathfinder,” traveled eastward across the plains returning from his first California expedition.
-Frontier scout and guide Kit Carson once described it as his “favorite little place.”
+In July 1844, Captain John Charles Fremont, known as “The Pathfinder,” traveled eastward across the plains, returning from his first California expedition.
+Frontier scout and guide Kit Carson described it as his “favorite little place.”

 The area around Mushroom Rocks was surveyed in 1862 by the Kansas Pacific Railroad, and the first geology reports appeared in 1866 and 1868.
-Initially, the largest formation was called Pulpit Rock on Alum Creek.
-An article in Harper’s Weekly from July 15, 1867, was accompanied by an illustration of Pulpit Rock made from a survey engineer’s drawing.
+Initially, the most significant formation was called Pulpit Rock on Alum Creek.
+An article in Harper’s Weekly from July 15, 1867, was accompanied by an illustration of Pulpit Rock from a survey engineer’s drawing.
 While the Kansas Pacific Railroad later consolidated with the Union Pacific Railroad and no longer exists, the Union Pacific Railroad still runs just south of Carneiro, about ½ mile north of Mushroom Rocks.

-Until 1963, the only way to see these fascinating formations was by traveling a rough trail on privately-owned land.
+Until 1963, the only way to see these fascinating formations was by traveling a rough trail on privately owned land.
 However, that year, Ellsworth County constructed a road that allowed access by automobile.
 Soon afterward, the Ellsworth County Historical Society secured five acres from two individual owners to be utilized and preserved as a park.
 The land was then deeded to the Kansas Department of Wildlife and Parks.
 On April 25, 1965, with over 300 people in attendance, Mushroom Rock State Park was officially presented to the state and dedicated as a state park.

 A satellite park of Kanopolis State Park, it is designated as a day-use area only.
 There is no camping allowed.
 Admittance is free, and no permits are required.
-The park is located one mile south of Carneiro, Kansas, in Ellsworth County.
+The park is one mile south of Carneiro, Kansas, in Ellsworth County.
 It can be reached via a short drive south from K-140 at Carneiro on 25th Road or by driving west from K-141 via Avenue K, also a county road.